 If you have decided to paint over your vinyl flooring after all, we would recommend use of either the Safekote or Protecta-kote as listed above.
 These are both anti slip options which could be perfect in a kitchen or bathroom environment.
 Whichever of these you opt for you must use the primer first as this is the only way to ensure a good adhesion.
 We also strongly advise you to try a small test area first of all to see if you like the outcome.

 To begin you will need to thoroughly abrade the surface with a 600 grit coarse sandpaper.
 Follow this by cleaning the surface with a xylene based solvent wipe, and leave to dry.

 Vinyl Floor Paint Primer

 Once the surface is completely dry you can apply the primer.
-This can be applied by either paintbrush or roller.
+Apply by either paintbrush or roller.
 The product does not require thinning and can be applied straight from the tin.
 Create a film of the primer treatment on the substrate and allow to dry.
 Re-apply to any areas, which have been avoided due to surface tension.
 If problems persist in wetting a certain area it may still be contaminated with oil.
 Clean again and re-apply.